Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Strategy

 Provide the initial membership request form.
-From the request form the administrative processes of reporting, updating and, if need be, deleting art club members.
+From the request form the administrative processes emerge of reporting, updating and, if need be, deleting art club members.
-Administrators also need the ability to enter mebership details if the requestor does not have access to the web site.
+Administrators also need the ability to enter membership details if the requestor does not have access to the web site.

 ### Scope

 Following administrative CRUD procedures.
-Storing membership details with limited access.
-Associate the members with details, including stored images, of their work.
+* Storing membership details with limited access.
+* Associate the members with details, including stored images, of their work.

 ### Structure

-The interaction design is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
+* The interaction design is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
-The information architecture is one of tables of data holding member details, another holding artwork details, another holding exhibition and activity details.
+*The information architecture is one of tables of data holding member details, another holding artwork details, another holding exhibition and another activity details.

 ### Skeleton

-A wireframe is provided.
+* Public link to wireframes used as mockups : [Balsamiq](https://balsamiq.cloud/)
+* [Wireframes in PDF](static/docs/club_administration.pdf) are provided covering a number of different sized viewports.

 ### Surface

-The backround colour will be the muted pale blue of #D9E6F3.
+* The backround colour will be the muted pale blue of #D9E6F3.
-The font chose will be Roboto.
+* The font chosen will be Roboto.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.